-All Electronic Devices including laptops, iPads, iPods, MP3 players, e-readers, android devices, internetconnected watches, and laser pointers are not allowed in the school unless permitted by the teacher.
-(Exception: students in grades 11th, 12th, or Resource Room students permitted by administration).
-Portable gaming systems or battery-operated video games are not allowed at school.
+All Electronic Devices including laptops, IPads, IPods, MP3 players, e-readers, android devices, internet connected watches, and laser pointers are not allowed in the school unless permitted by the teacher.
+(Exception: students in grades 11/12 or Resource Room students given permission by administration).
+Portable gaming systems or battery- operated video games are not allowed at school.
 If a student brings a game, it will be confiscated.
 The teacher or office will keep it, and it will be sent home at the end of the day.